sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 This is done addressed with the two following methods:

 * :meth:`~sunpy.net.dataretriever.client.GenericClient.pre_search_hook` which will convert the passed attrs to their representation in the URL.
-* :meth:`~sunpy.net.dataretriever.client.GenericClient.post_search_hook` which converts the retrieved metadata from URL to the form in which they are desired to be represented in the response table.
+* :meth:`~sunpy.net.dataretriever.client.GenericClient.post_search_hook` which converts the retrieved metadata from a URL to the form in which they are desired to be represented in the response table.

 A good example of the use of these two methods is the `.NoRHClient` in sunpy.